What is Acid Reflux? | Triggers of Acid Reflux | Fasting To Relieve Acid Reflux | Tips To Prevent Acid Reflux

 Have you considered fasting for acid reflux?
 We have long been fasting for various reasons, including religious purposes.
 Today, many doctors and healthcare professionals prescribe fasting to deal with various health-related issues.

-One such prominent health issue is acid reflux.
+One such prominent health issue is acid reflux and heartburn.
 Acid reflux, heartburn, or Gastroesophageal Reflux Disease (GERD) are all gastrointestinal complications that can lead to various complications and, in some cases, are life-threatening.

 Although some medications can lessen the symptoms of acid reflux, experts believe that fasting can be an effective alternative to drugs.
 This article will discuss acid reflux fasting and whether you can use regular fasting to cure acid reflux.